 Is liposuction painful?

-Let’s start by addressing the elephant in the room.
-Liposuction surgery might sound scary, but is that fear really justified?
-Liposuction is an invasive procedure so it follows there could be some pain involved, but at the same time patients are always given anesthesia to manage potential discomfort.
+Liposuction is an invasive procedure so it follows there could be some pain involved, but patients are always given sedatives to manage discomfort.

-Some doctors suggest that the amount of pain is proportional to the amount of fat removed, and that the first two days are the worst in terms of discomfort.
-Generally speaking, the first days 2-4 are the most painful.
-Regardless of the exact time frame, there will be some discomfort for several days following the procedure.
-Consequently, you’ll be prescribed an appropriate pain medication.
+Some doctors suggest that the amount of pain is proportional to the amount of fat removed, and that the first two to four days of recovery are the worst in terms of discomfort.
+In order to manage this discomfort, medication is usually prescribed following liposuction.

 What does liposuction feel like?